fangtian-zhong/fangtian-zhong.github.io/teaching/csci591-fall-2025/syllabus.md

 respect the policy, and *get help early if you are having any problems.* We want you to succeed!

-* You are responsible for any announcements about assignments  made in class, on Slack, on D2L,  and here on the course website.
+* You are responsible for any announcements about assignments  made in class, on Slack, on Canvas,  and here on the course website.
 * All assignments are due on their due date by the [Anywhere on Earth (AoE) timezone](https://www.timeanddate.com/time/zones/aoe), which is 6 hours behind Bozeman (Actually, it's only 5 hours behind during standard time, but we'll go with 6 hours behind at all times).
 This means that the real due